 What is clear, however, is that many are experiencing fantastic results by adding “good fats” to their diets.

 Fats contain more calories per gram than carbohydrates and proteins.
 Additionally, while carbohydrates raise blood glucose levels, fats have a more limited effect.
 Carbohydrates elevating blood glucose levels and those levels then rapidly dropping are often responsible for the “crash” we experience mid workout.
-Adding fat to your diet will leave you feeling satisfied longer between meals and thus consuming less overall throughout the day.
+Adding healthy fats to your diet will leave you feeling satisfied longer between meals and thus consuming less overall throughout the day.

 The body craves the nutrients found within fat.
 When we deprive our body of them, we tend to overconsume carbohydrates, which leads to fat storage and a host of other issues.